Perkedel/perkedel-astro/CONTRIBUTING.md

 #### Are you FULL VERSION?
 - Do you post everything all in one box?
 (YES)
 - Do you paywall the soft copy modules / DLC?
 (NO)
+- Do you allow commercial use i.e. no `dollar forbidden` symbol in your license?
+(Yes, I allow commercial use in context of Open source arcade machine e.g., excluding reupload as not $0)

+#### Are you person of Culture?
+- Do you allow 69420? (**ABSOPECKINGLUTELY YES**)

 ### OMG BACKGROUND SO HARD 💀💀💀💀💀💀💀💀!!!
 PLS GIVE ME SOME EXCEPTION!!!
 FAQ!!!
 It is up to the Kaorfa that will grant you gamers the exception. e.g., If you make 3d models that are not $0 but had its tutorial to make them like it exactly 1:1 like Ducky3D, then you maybe eligible for the exception.
 Again, make sure it's most of the tutorial, maximum paid tutorial is 1 per month or varies depending on Kaorfa's subjective choosing.